Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 Result parameter
 ~~~~~~~~~~~~~~~~

-The parameter for the callback receive function is a list of query and boolean pairs.
+The parameter for the callback receive function is a list of pairs, where each pair consist of a query and a boolean.

 It is serialized as: 2 bytes for the number of query-boolean pairs (``n``) and then this number of pairs (``results``).
 A query-boolean pair is serialized as a query (``query``) and then a byte with value 0 for false and 1 for true (``isOperator``)::